Farnoush80/Farnoush-Farrokhzad/README.md

 Greetings, I am Farnoush.
 It is my privilege to share my journey in the realm of data with you.
 Having navigated cross-functional teams in academic and governmental settings, I discovered my passion within the expansive world of data.
 I have delved deeply into this captivating field, broadening my understanding by mastering Cloud services, Databricks, and big data.
 In my previous projects, I utilized Python, SQL, and machine learning as indispensable tools.
-My commitment to continuous learning drives me to explore new horizons and stay abreast of emerging technologies.
+My commitment to continuous learning drives me to explore new horizons and stay updated on the latest technologies.
 I am eager to share my progress with you and sincerely appreciate your interest in my professional journey.

-🌱 I am currently learning Large Language Models(LLM)
+🌱 I am currently learning Large Language Models(LLM).

-👯 I am looking to colaborate with ethic in healthcare  projects
+👯 I am looking to colaborate with ethic in healthcare data projects.

 📫How to reach me : You can shoot me an email at Farnoush.Farrokhzaad@gmail.com